-From point O construct equi-inclined lines to the sides (or their extensions) of △ABC, then ADMF, BEMD and CFME are cyclic, and triangle GHI is similar to ABC.
+From point O construct equi-inclined1 lines to the sides (or their extensions) of △ABC, then ADMF, BEMD and CFME are cyclic, and triangle GHI is similar to ABC.

-Note: Equi-inclined lines are lines that respectively make equal angles with some other lines.
+Note 1: Equi-inclined lines are lines that respectively make equal angles with the sides of a polygon or some other lines.

 Miquel variation for triangle

 Important: To view & manipulate the dynamic versions of the two generalizations below, navigate to them using the appropriate Link button in the ABOVE dynamic sketch; the pictures below are static.

 From point M construct equi-inclined lines to the sides (or their extensions) of quadrilateral ABCD, then AQMT, BRMQ, CSMR and DTMS are cyclic (and their circumcircles are concurrent in M), and GHIJ is similar to ABCD.

 The result generalizes further to any pentagon, hexagon, etc. Read my paper A variation of Miquel's theorem and its generalization in the July 2014 issue of the Mathematical Gazette.

 A related, but different 'converse-like' variation of Miquel’s theorem is mentioned without proof for a triangle in [1, p.
 135] and , but proved in for an n-gon by showing that for n concurrent circles after n spiral similarities of the vertices, centred at the centre of the concurrency, an identity transformation is obtained.